ranibindu17/eb4_code-bhakts_implementation-of-stack-using-linked-list/storyboard/README.md

 #### 2.2 Set User Objectives & Goals:

-The prime objective of the experiment is to implement stack using linked list.
+The prime objective of the experiment is to implement stack using linked list.<br>
-To be able to implement the linked list.
+To be able to implement the linked list.<br>
-To understand the performance of the implementations of basic linear data structures.
+To understand the performance of the implementations of basic linear data structures.<br>
-To understand push,pop expression formats.
+To understand push,pop expression formats.<br>
-To use stacks to evaluate push expressions.
+To use stacks to evaluate push expressions.<br>
-Attempt the assessment questions
+Attempt the assessment questions<br>

 Goal: To enhance computational skill that how implementation of stack using linked list is used in the system.